fabioc-aloha/Catalyst-DBA/README.md

 ## 🤝 Contributing

-This cognitive architecture is designed for doctoral researchers, academic advisors, and business practitioners engaged in rigorous applied research.
+This research support system is designed for doctoral researchers, academic advisors, and business practitioners engaged in rigorous applied research.
 Contributions should maintain the empirical integrity foundation and practitioner-scholar integration principles.

 ## 📄 License